bibliodrone/p2/README.md

 + Production URL: <http://p2.geraldbrentwalden.me>

 ## Outside resources
-I used 'validate.php', with my validation rules added, along with 'Form.php' I also made use of the error display code from the class form-validation example to handle the error banner display in my 'index.php' file.
+I adapted 'validate.php', with my validation rules, to work along with 'Form.php' in my project.
+I also made use of the error display HTML code from the class form-validation example to handle the error banner display in my 'index.php' file.
+The section is noted in the comments on the page.
 I used Stack Overflow for quick reference on how to trim leading zeros (if any) from the output message from 'Convert.php'.

 ## 3 Unique inputs